smackey15/HooksPractice/README.md

 - Toggle any cells between dead (gray) and alive (black) via mouse click until they have their desired starting configuration
 - Alternatively, they can select an existing configuration from the `Favorites` drop down menu and the grid will populate accordingly
 - Click `Start` to see the grid transform automatically and continuously
-- Click `Next` to move through each tranformation at their own pace rather than automatically
+- Click `Next` to move through each transformation at their own pace rather than automatically
 - Click `Stop` to pause the automatic transformations
 - Click `Reset` to stop the transformations, clear the grid, and return all cells to dead (gray)
 - View a 'Generations' counter that keeps track of how many times the grid has transformed